Should Ontario Change How It Manages Black Bear Hunting?

 How to Participate

-1. Review the Draft Black Bear Population Objective Setting and Harvest Management Guidelines to understand the proposed changes.
+1. Review the Draft Black Bear Population Objective Setting and Harvest Management Guidelines and the Preliminary Population Objective Ranges for your area.